ryanhood1995/Portfolio/README.md

 # Ryan Hood
 ## Data Science | Data Engineering | Data Analytics

 Below are some of my personal projects I am most proud of.
-To see a full list of my personal projects, feel free to explore my Github at [](https://github.com/ryanhood1995).
+To see a full list of my personal projects, feel free to explore [my github](https://github.com/ryanhood1995).

 Contact Info: